MystenLabs/suins-contracts/scripts/README.md

 ```

 This will automatically publish all the packages in the correct order, collect all the variables in a `published.json`
-file, as well as do a full on-chain setup (creation of the registry, addition of pricelist, authorizing all apps).
+file, as well as do a full on-chain setup (creation of the registry, addition of pricelist, authorization of all apps as well as
+calling their respective setup functions).

 Then, you can use these published variables to the SDK and call different actions (e.g. registering names, subnames etc)